inz1981/MediaMachinery/README.md

 https://forum.kodi.tv/showthread.php?tid=231955

-The user that was created during Ubuntu installation can be used instead, e.g. `inzbox`.
+The user that was created during Ubuntu installation can be used in the guide above instead, e.g. `inzbox`.

-Restart the box and Kodi shall be automatically started.
+Restart the NUC and Kodi shall be automatically started.

 #### Optional: GUI Settings